3 Sources

 Copy Link

-Cybercrime now accounts for more than 30% of all recorded offenses across the Asia and South Pacific region, marking a fundamental shift in the criminal landscape, according to Interpol's latest Cyberthreat Assessment Report.
-In more than half the countries surveyed, cyber offenses have evolved from a specialized category into the dominant form of criminal activity, driven by rapid digital infrastructure expansion, new technologies, and increasingly organized criminal networks
+Cybercrime now accounts for more than 30 percent of all offenses across the Asia and South Pacific region, marking a fundamental shift in the criminal landscape that law enforcement agencies are struggling to contain.
+According to Interpol's latest Cyberthreat Assessment Report, over half of member countries in the region have reported that cybercrime represented at least 30% of all crimes recorded nationally, transforming what was once a specialized category into the dominant form of criminal activity

 1